cxa/DOMContentLoadedDelegate/README.md

 1. Add the `DOMContentLoadedDelegate` repository as a submodule of your application’s repository.
 2. Drag and drop `DOMContentLoadedDelegate.xcodeproj` into your application’s Xcode project or workspace.
-3. On the “General” tab of your application target’s settings, add `DOMContentLoadedDelegate.framework` and Result.framework to the “Embedded Binaries” section.
+3. On the “General” tab of your application target’s settings, add `DOMContentLoadedDelegate.framework` to the “Embedded Binaries” section.

-Set your class confirms to `DOMContentLoadedDelegate` and do things that required to access DOM in `DOMContentLoaded:`.
+Set your class confirms to `DOMContentLoadedDelegate` and do things that required to access DOM in `- DOMContentLoaded:`.

 Or, If you would prefer to use Carthage or CocoaPods, please pull request.